MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_patterns.md

 ## -description

-EVT_ACX_KEYWORDSPOTTER_ASSIGN_PATTERNS assigns detection patterns for keyword detection to be used by the keyword spotter.
+The **EVT_ACX_KEYWORDSPOTTER_ASSIGN_PATTERNS** callback assigns detection patterns for keyword detection to be used by the keyword spotter.

 ## -parameters